 What sleeping bag accessories can I purchase from BCF?

 Head into your local BCF store and let our friendly and knowledgeable team of experts take you through our extensive range of sleeping bags and sleeping bag accessories.
 A sleeping bag liner is the perfect purchase for any camper needing that little bit of extra warmth.
 Great for adding comfort and extending the life of your product, it is capable of adding up to 15 degrees of warmth to any sleeping bag.
-In some cases, a liner is all you need to sleep in, particularly if you’re in super warm climates!
-A Blackwolf self inflating pillow is another camping extra that many swear by.
-With the new soft touch poly/cotton fabric, compact and comfortable design, with a lifetime warranty ensuring you have an enjoyable night sleep for many years to come.
+In some cases, a liner is all you need to sleep in, particularly if you're in super warm climates!
+A self inflating, foam or regular pillow is another camping extra that many swear by.
+With compact and comfortable designs, ensure you have an enjoyable night sleep for many years to come with a pillow that suits your needs.

 What do the comfort levels mean?